shankaritchapurapu/helidon/docs/metrics.md

 ### T2 metrics-lib APIs

-1. The `TelemetryReporter` is automatically instantiated and intialized to the metrics-lib API when the metrics module is added as a dependency.
+1. The `TelemetryReporter` is automatically instantiated and initialized using the metrics-lib API when the metrics module is added as a dependency.
-2. Developers can use the various metrics-lib APIs in their code to start instrumenting their services.
+2. Developers can use various metrics-lib APIs in their code to start instrumenting their services.
 Example:
    ```
    Metrics.emit("CreateRecord.success", 5d);
    try (Scope scope = Metrics.scope("WorkRequestGcRun")) {